fatihbalsoy/Solar3/readme.md

 ## Gameplay

-Scroll to move the camera closer or farther away from the selected object.
+Scroll to move the camera closer or farther away.

 Click and drag to orbit around the selected celestial object.